farhantandia/Android-App-Dev/GithubUserApp/README.md

  Github user search application with Github API

 ## Motivation
-This is a project for my learning record and this is a android fundamental final submission [Dicoding](https://www.dicoding.com/academies/14)
+This is a project learning record for android fundamental final submission at [Dicoding](https://www.dicoding.com/academies/14)

 ## Features
 - Implementing SearchView to perform data search